gfreewind/LinuxDetails/1.waitpid_sigchld_ignore/README.md

 # Reason

-Becasue when waitpid for child2, we specify the pid.
+Because when waitpid for child2, we specified the pid.
 But the SICHLD is ignored, the exit status of child2 is not saved.
 So the waitpid fail to get the child2's status and returns error, and show the reason "No child processes", then return immediately